pubky/pubky-nexus/.github/pull_request_template.md

-## Pre-submission Checklist
+# Pre-submission Checklist

-> For tests to work you need a working neo4j instance with the example dataset in `docker/db-migration`
+> For tests to work you need a working neo4j and redis instance with the example dataset in `docker/db-graph`

-- [ ] **Testing**: Implement and pass new tests for all new code, while maintaining existing test suite, `cargo test`.
+- [ ] **Testing**: Implement and pass new tests for the new features/fixes, `cargo test`.
 - [ ] **Performance**: Ensure new code has relevant performance benchmarks, `cargo bench`